IBM/BlockchainNetwork-CompositeJourney/README.md

 `Commodity` is owned by a `Trader`, and the owner of a `Commodity` can be modified by submitting a `Trade` transaction.

-You can now generate a Business Network Archive (BNA) file for your business network definition.
+The next step is to generate a Business Network Archive (BNA) file for your business network definition.
 The BNA file is the deployable unit -- a file that can be deployed to the Composer runtime for execution.

 Use the following command to generate the network archive:
 ```bash